tlacoyodefrijol/API/README.md

 1. Fork the project.
 2. Create a topic branch.
 3. Implement your feature or bug fix.
+4. Write tests!
+5. Run a migration if needed.
-4. Commit and push your changes.
+6. Commit and push your changes.
-5. Submit a pull request.
+7. Submit a pull request.

 Copyright